-No. 60 Chuangye Street, Building 2 Huqiu District, SND Suzhou Jlangsu 215011 P.B.
-China Phone: +86 (512) 6750-8506 TolomaticChina@folomatic.com that may appear in this document.
-Tolorantic reserves the right to change the design or operation of the equipment described herein and any associated metion products without notice.
+No. 60 Chuangye Street, Building 2 Huqiu District, SND Suzhou Jlangsu 215011 - P.B.
+China Phone: +86 (512) 6750-8506 IolomaticChina@tolomatic.com

+All brand and product manea are trademarks or registered trademarks of their respective owners, information in this document is believed accurate at time of printing.
+However, tolomatic assumes no responsibility for its use or for any errors that may appear in this document.
+Tolomatic reserves the right to change the design or operation of the equipment described herein and any associated motion products without notice.
 Information in this document is subject to change without notice.

-All brand and product manca are trademarks or registered trademarks of their respective owners, information in this document is believed accurate at time of printing.
-However, followable assumes no responsibility for its use or for any errors.